Car Wheels on a Gravel Road: Release

-Car Wheels on a Gravel Road was finished and ready for release by the summer of 1997, but it was delayed when American Recordings folded.
-Rick Rubin was in the process of switching distribution from Warner Bros.
-Records Inc. to Sony Music Entertainment Inc., and as a result, Williams was no longer affiliated with a label.
+Car Wheels on a Gravel Road was finished by the summer of 1997, but its release was delayed when Rubin entered negotiations to switch the distribution of American Recordings albums from Warner Bros.
+Records Inc. to Sony Music Entertainment Inc. This left Williams without a label.
 Eventually, Williams' manager Frank Callari called Rubin and convinced him to sell the masters to another label.
-The masters were purchased by Danny Goldberg of Mercury Records for a reported $450,000.
+The masters were purchased by Danny Goldberg of Mercury Records for $450,000.

 By this point, Williams had been working on Car Wheels on a Gravel Road for nearly three years, and fans were growing impatient.
 Fans and music journalists blamed the lengthy recording process on Williams' perfectionism, and the album became a running joke on online music forums.
 In September 1997, The New York Times Magazine published a damning article on Williams, which portrayed her as an incompetent and stubborn musician.
 This portrayal was strengthened when the article took an out of context quote by Callari, who described her as a "bowl of corn flakes."
 Williams was dismayed by how the media chose to focus on the behind the scenes issues plaguing the album's release as opposed to the music itself.
 Some journalists felt the detractions against Williams were sexist, as male artists known for their perfectionism like Bruce Springsteen and John Fogerty did not receive the same negative treatment for lengthy recording sessions.

 Car Wheels on a Gravel Road was released by Mercury Records on June 30, 1998.
 It debuted on the Billboard 200 at number sixty-five, and sold 21,000 copies in its first week.